 - Respondents can re-enter the survey at any time to update their responses.
 Moral of the story?
 Respondents can come back to the survey any time prior to clicking “Done”.

 We want you to get the best out of your data collection, so think of choosing your collector setting as the key to your survey’s success.
-If you have a GOLD or PLATINUM plan, you might want to check out our “Survey Completion” options.
+If you have a paid plan, check out our “Survey Completion” options.
 Just click here to learn more.
 We hope you found this helpful, dear survey designers and Happy Surveying!

 Keep an eye out here on the blog for even more tips and tricks to come and in the meantime, don’t forget to check out our Help Center or leave your questions in the Comments section below!